Fellowship in International Law

 of Justice (The Hague)

 Virginia Law is one of a select group of American law schools that nominates candidates for a clerkship with the ICJ.
-The Law School provides up to $40,000 to support the nine-month clerkship, which is open to graduates in the five most recent classes.
+The Law School may provide up to $55,000 to support the 10-month clerkship, which is open to current 3Ls and LLMs (Class of 2015) and UVA School of Law J.D. and LL.M. graduates of the Classes of 2010-2014.

 In addition to working summers at firms and other employers that deal with aspects of international law, a number of students find public service positions abroad.
 The student-run Public Interest Law Association offers $3,500 to $6,000 grants to help fund a broad array of summer public interest opportunities, which have recently included internships with ANT Lawyers Vietnam in Ho Chi Minh City, Vietnam; the International Criminal Tribunal for the former Yugoslavia at The Hague in the Netherlands; and the International Press Institute in Vienna, Austria, among others.
 More on Human Rights Program Fellowships